 I’m surprised by the wildflowers that seem to be bursting into life all around us.
 Yellow orchid-type stems, wispy lilacs and blues dotted around the edges of fields and what appear to be wild blueberries peppering the hedgerows for miles.
 Then there are autumn’s berries hanging heavy in the trees in vivid scarlet-red and orange, and blackberries still clinging on in places.
-I forget every year, how pretty this season is.
+I forget every year, how beautiful this season is.

 Watlington to Princes Risborough

-The rain started last night and the wind is blowing, but we’re not dampened by it as we kit up and head outside.
+The rain started last night and the wind is howling but we’re not dampened by it as we kit up and head outside.
 We know that today’s trail promises more protective swathes of woodland and we’re grateful that we won’t be up on those windblown hills of the first stretch.
 We tend to do these hikes backwards for some reason, and it’s worked in our favour this time.

 Walking in the low light of the woods with the rain hammering the canopy overhead, I think again about what it was like to walk this path a thousand or so years ago.
-Where the trail widens and is carpeted by rust-brown leaves and silence, you imagine an ambush by men on horseback.
-Where it narrows and you wind and duck through thick, low-hanging branches, there’s an ethereal quality to it.
+Where the trail widens and is carpeted by rust-brown leaves and thick with silence, you imagine an ambush by men on horseback.
+Where it narrows and you wind and duck through dense, low-hanging branches, there’s an ethereal quality to it.

 This is one of my favourite points of the journey.
-Woodland is beautiful in the spring and summer, with its fine rays of golden twinkling debris.
+Woodland is breathtaking in the spring and summer, with its gossamer rays of golden twinkling debris.
 But I become aware of the haunting beauty of the forest in autumn as the light fades and shades of conker and moss merge like a watercolour painting.
 The smell of trees and undergrowth in the rain is evocative too, heavy and peppery.